Goodman Police Chief speaks out about staffing, funding issues

-A group of concerned citizens showed up to the Goodman Town Hall on Wednesday, June 8, fed up with the lack of resources at the police department.
+A group of concerned citizens showed up to the Goodman Town Hall on Wednesday, June 8.
+They said they are fed up with the lack of resources at the police department.

 “We need to come together to get more funding for the people of Goodman, and we need more help,” said a Goodman resident.